fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 - Dave Hickey, “Romancing the Looky-Loos,”

 ## Planning Our ABQ Map Project
-We'll work together to create an richly layered interactive map that displays, contextualizes, and historicies some features of ABQ.
+We'll work together to create an richly layered interactive map that displays, contextualizes, and historicizes some features of ABQ.
 The particular topic can be just about anything as long as it has a spatial and historical component.
+The goal is to create a new kind of interface, not just rehash what we've seen before.

 - What should the modern walking tour look like? (i.e. how to explore the past and present of the built environment?)?